 Don’t get me wrong, the aluminum and glass body is solid and fairly attractive — and you get the same tough (removable) Ceramic Shield front and tough glass back, along with IP68 water resistance.
 But you’ll probably be jealous when you see the iPhone 14 Pro’s Dynamic Island, which replaces the notch with a smaller and interactive cutout for alerts and live activities.

-The iPhone 14 colors are Midnight, Starlight, Blue, Purple, and Red.
+The iPhone 14 colors are Midnight, Starlight, Blue, Purple, Red and Yellow.
 We tested the paler blue model, which is an attractive cornflower blue shade.
 Apple announced the iPhone 14 in yellow (opens in new tab) on March 7.

 The iPhone 14 remains compact and fairly light, weighing 6.07 ounces and measuring 5.78 x 2.82 x 0.31 inches.
 That’s actually a bit lighter than the iPhone 13’s 6.17 ounces, although that model was a slightly thinner 0.30 inches.